MidoAhmed/react-typescript-boilerplate/README.md

   - Tslint + Eslint + prettier = ❤️

 - <b>Commit conventions : validate commit conventions automatically (commitlint + husky + commitizen)</b>

   - Automatically check and enforce your commit conventions
   - Commitlint integration with Travis CI (Continous Integration)
   - Commit message wizard (tools available that help (new joiners or external contributors) with crafting compliant commit messages.) : commitizen + git-cz
   - Autofix issues before commit with lint-staged

+- <b>Storybook</b>
+  - Developing Components and see all their states in isolation from your app.

 ## In progress Features